madhanganesh/perftests/README.md

 the data files are avilable @
 https://drive.google.com/open?id=0B6Tbo6PE8yPeVkFpd2ZXZU5yXzA

-get all the files under in the above link to ./data folder so the ./data folder should contain names.txt the data folder should be under the root of the project.
+get all files under in the above link to ./data folder so the ./data folder should contain names.txt the data folder should be under the root of the project.